 The Best Way to Explain How You Managed a Problem Employee

 If you're a candidate applying for a supervisor position and you're asked to describe how you managed a problem employee, you'll need to demonstrate that you are able to manage all types of people.
-Anyone can manage a self-motivated, successful employee, but managers who bring out the best in marginal performers are highly valued for their ability to create more productivity for their company.
+Anyone can manage a self-motivated, successful employee, but managers who bring out the best in struggling workers are highly valued for their ability to create more productivity for their company.

-In some cases, you might relate stories where you coached employees towards a shift to a job more suitable to their background, skill set, or personality.
+Highlight your creative thinking.
+You might provide a story of a time when you coached an employee towards a shift to a job more suitable to their background, skill set, or personality.
 Managers who employ this strategy can often save their company from the financially and administratively taxing process involved with a firing.
-It's not your job to be a psychologist but as a manager, you are in the position of having to deal with different personalities.
-If you are able to address the problem head-on and take action that demonstrates change you will be respected for your choice not to sweep it under the table.
+It's not your job to be a psychologist, but as a manager, you are in the position of having to deal with different personalities.
+If you are able to address the problem head-on and take action that demonstrates change, you will be respected for your choice not to sweep it under the table.

 - At my previous job, I had an employee who was consistently late competing tasks, which slowed down the entire department.
 I spoke to her in private, providing her with a warning, including a deadline for improvement.
 When I saw no improvement, I spoke to Jane again and let her know that I would be reporting her to human resources and gave her another deadline for improvement.
 This was the employee’s last and final deadline.
 Happily, after a three-week period, she was completing her tasks in a timely fashion.
 Not only was the problem solved, but her increased productivity helped the department complete projects ahead of schedule.